tendermint/tendermint/docs/architecture/adr-082-socket-protocol.md

 1. **In-process**: Applications written in Go can be linked directly into the same binary as the consensus node.
-Such applications use a "local" ABCI client, which exposes application methods to the node as direct function calls.
+Such applications use a "local" ABCI connection, which exposes application methods to the node as direct function calls.

 2. **Socket protocol**: Out-of-process applications may export the ABCI service